Useful Covid links

 To register for this online service, just pop in to the practice with photo ID such as a passport or driving licence, and a utility bill in your name dated within the last 3 months.

-The second is called eConsult.
-This website and mobile app let’s you:
+The second is called accuRx.
+This website lets you: